 Knee replacement surgery

 Artificial knee joints used in knee replacement surgery are typically made of metal and plastic.
-Metal alloy parts replace the damaged thighbone and shinbone.
-High-density plastic replaces cartilage on the shin and kneecap components.
+Metal parts replace the damaged thighbone and shinbone.
+Plastic replaces cartilage on the shin and kneecap parts.

 For most people, knee replacement provides pain relief, improved mobility and a better quality of life.
-And most knee replacements can be expected to last more than 15 years.
+Most knee replacements can be expected to last at least 15 to 20 years.

 After recovery, you can engage in various low-impact activities, such as walking, swimming, golfing or biking.
-But you should avoid higher impact activities — such as jogging, skiing, tennis and sports that involve contact or jumping.
-Talk to your doctor about your limitations.
+But you should avoid higher impact activities, such as jogging, and sports that involve contact or jumping.
+Talk to your health care team about ways to stay active after knee replacement.